erxes/erxes/docs/docs/introduction/introduction.md

 ## Community

-**<a href="https://www.erxes.org/introduction/introduction/" target="_blank">erxes documentation</a>** contains instructions for everything you need to know about erxes.
+**<a href="https://docs.erxes.io/introduction/introduction" target="_blank](https://docs.erxes.io/introduction/introduction)">erxes documentation</a>** contains instructions for everything you need to know about erxes.
 For additional information, you can use any of these channels to get the answer you want:

 :::tip